DataONEorg/Education/_lessons/lessons/10_policy/index.md

 # Why might data use or sharing be restricted?

 .two-third[
-* Threatened and endangered species
+* Data involves threatened and endangered species
 * National security and classified research
 * Export controls
    * Can apply to technologies and data